 Soup can make a very filling and healthy cholesterol-friendly snack if you choose the right varieties.
 It needs to be low in saturated fat (i.e. less than 1.5g per 100g), low in salt and sugar, and ideally should contain cholesterol-lowering foods like beans or barley.

 Edamame (soya) beans can help to lower cholesterol and are also a good source of plant based protein.
 You can buy big frozen packs of shelled edamame beans from the supermarket, which last for ages.

 13. Seeded Ryvitas with ‘Eatlean’ cheese

 I discovered this cholesterol-friendly cheese that tastes really good, so I often have it as a snack with seeded Ryvita crunchy rye breads.
 Seeded ryvitas are high in fibre and contain healthy fats that help to lower cholesterol.

-‘Eatlean’ also do this grated cheese, which would make a great cholesterol-friendly snack melted on wholemeal toast.
+‘Eatlean’ also make a grated version, which would make a great cholesterol-friendly snack melted on wholemeal toast.

 14. A mug of high fibre cereal

 Cereal can make a really simple and nutritious cholesterol-friendly snack if you choose the right ones.
 Look for cereal that’s low in saturated fat (i.e. contains less than 1.5g sat fat per 100g), high in fibre (i.e. at least 6g per 100g) and preferably contains no added sugar.
 See this blog post for some good options.